xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 Allow-Length: 10000000
 ~~~~

-In the absence of the Allow-Length header field, a client is required to know the maximum length through out-of-band knowledge such as publicly documented policy or through probing requests until a suitable length is determined.
+In the absence of the Allow-Length header field, a client is obligated to know the maximum length through out-of-band knowledge such as publicly documented policy or through probing requests until a suitable length is determined.

 An origin server MAY choose to return Allow-Length in a HEAD or OPTIONS request for a client that did not persist the value and resumes a transfer at a later time.
 The specified Allow-Length SHOULD NOT change for the lifetime of a transfer.
 If the value does change during a transfer, then the origin server SHOULD support the HEAD method, OPTIONS method, or both, that SHALL respond with an updated Allow-Length header field.

 ## Resource Contention

 It is possible that multiple clients MAY request an origin server provision storage for the same resource.
 An origin server SHOULD use optimistic behavior such that the last successful client request is the owner of the remaining transfer requests.
 The entity tag returned by the origin server in the response provides the correlation to all other requests for a given client.
 If the server is unable to fulfill the request because the resource cannot be provisioned, it MUST respond with 409 (Conflict) to which a client MAY retry the request.
-A server MAY also return the Retry-After header field as defined in Section 10.2.3 of {{!RFC9110}} to provide a hint to the client as to how long it should wait before retrying the request.
+A server MAY also return the Retry-After header field as defined in Section 10.2.3 of {{!RFC9110}} to provide a hint to the client as to how long it SHOULD wait before retrying the request.

 It is NOT RECOMMENDED that origin servers employ a stateful locking strategy as it could result in a condition by which no client is able to create the requested resource.
 This document does not describe how to lock or unlock such a resource.

 ## Entity Tags

-Upon successful allocation of the required storage space, the origin server MUST return an entity tag in the response.
+Upon successful allocation of the requested storage space, the origin server MUST return an entity tag in the response.
 The entity tag MUST be used for all subsequent requests, including canceling the entire transfer.
 All entity tags returned by the origin server SHOULD use strong validation.

 ## Resource Retrieval